Apple CarPlay Not Working? 7 Possible Fixes

 Apple CarPlay Not Working?
 7 Possible Fixes image 6

-1. Tap Reset, select Reset All Settings, enter your iPhone’s passcode and follow the prompts to complete the process.
-CarPlay should work properly again after the reset process.
+1. Tap Reset, select Reset All Settings, enter your iPhone’s passcode, and follow the prompts to complete the process.
+After the reset, CarPlay should work properly again.

 Apple CarPlay Not Working?
 7 Possible Fixes image 7

-We hope the tips and troubleshooting recommendations in this guide helped your CarPlay troubles.
-If Apple CarPlay still isn’t working, contact Apple Support or your vehicle manufacturer for guided assistance.
+We hope the tips and troubleshooting recommendations in this guide helped you with your Apple CarPlay troubles.
+If Apple CarPlay still isn’t working, contact your vehicle manufacturer for guided assistance.